-Suboxone is legal for you to use with a valid prescription offered by a doctor.
+Suboxone is legal for you to use with a valid prescription written by a doctor.
 If you’re buying Suboxone on the street and using it independently, you may be in violation of your parole.
 But if you have a valid prescription, you should not be in violation of your parole.

 In this case, if your test is positive because you are on Suboxone therapy, you should be prepared to provide documentation from your doctor confirming that you are on this prescription legally and for a valid medical indication.
-Usually a note from your doctor or a prescription bottle with your name on it is sufficient for this purpose.
+Usually, a note from your doctor or a prescription bottle with your name on it is sufficient for this purpose.

 Don’t put your freedom on the line.
 Follow your doctor’s instructions and continue taking your medication as directed.